Liverpool to confirm Bajcetic and Scanlon captures in teenage double swoop | Goal.com

 Liverpool's senior side, meanwhile, face a New Year's breather following Wednesday's goalless draw with Newcastle, returning to action on Monday against high-flying Southampton.

-The Reds have dropped points two games on the trot now, spoiling their attempts to stretch their lead at the top of the Premier League.
+The Reds have dropped points two games on the trot now, drawing against both West Brom and the Magpies, which has spoiled their attempts to stretch their lead at the top of the Premier League.

+Klopp's side currently have a three-point advantage over second-place Manchester United, who could draw level on points should they defeat Aston Villa on Friday.